Last modified: Saturday, December 11, 2010

 of its local variable (as a simple early pointer example)

-function calling
+main function calling

-and using a sentinel-controlled
+spiciness and using a sentinel-controlled

-loop main
+loop main function calling

-and using a sentinel-controlled
+spiciness and using a sentinel-controlled

-loop main
+loop main function calling

-and using a loop taking
+spiciness and using a loop taking

 a "question" approach cin